Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 **Purpose:**

-Holds an 8-bit bitmap containing half of the state of each associated LED
+Holds an 8-bit bitmap containing half of the state of each associated LED.

 **Values:**